List of government agencies in DC Comics: Quorum

 The Quorum is the clandestine and apparently corrupt department of an unnamed government agency in the DC Comics Universe.
-Former operatives are Major Force, Mace Gardner (brother of Guy Gardner), Loria a New Blood, the metahuman known as Sledge, and an army of armored men known as Sweepers.
+Former operatives are Major Force, Mace Gardner (brother of Guy Gardner), Loria a New Blood, the metahuman Sledge, and an army of armored men known as Sweepers.
 The Quorum sponsored and funded the Blood Pack, a superhero team made up of "New Bloods", in a failed attempt to create a superhuman army based on their DNA.

 R

 Red Shadow

-Red Shadow is the Russian version of Task Force X. Just as they copied Checkmate, they also mirrored the Suicide Squad under the old Soviet government (implying that they worked directly for the KGB).
-The organization originally consisted of ex-members of the People's Heroes and the Blue Trinity.
-Later on, other original Russian characters were introduced such as Stainoivolk, Russia's World War II version of Superman.
+Red Shadow is the Russian version of Task Force X. The organization originally consisted of ex-members of the People's Heroes and the Blue Trinity.
+Later on, other original Russian characters were introduced such as Stalnoivolk, Russia's World War II version of Superman.
 The Red Shadow operatives were all organized under Amanda Waller's opposite number, a man known only as Major Zastrow.
-Other Red Shadow operatives were: Pozhar (converts matter into energy), Bolshoi (martial artist), Molotov (explosives expert), Mrs. Gradenko (a were-bear), Yerosha (could alter a person's senses), Lamia (pheromone manipulation), the Blue Trinity (speedsters), and Schreck (metahuman vampire).
+Other Red Shadow operatives were: Pozhar (converts matter into energy), Bolshoi (martial artist), Molotov (explosives expert), Mrs. Gradenko (a were-bear), Yerosha (could alter a person's senses), Lamia (pheromone manipulation), the Blue Trinity (speedsters), and Schreck (a vampiric metahuman).

 RONOL

-RONOL (short for Research on the Nature of Light) is a pre-World War II agency theorized that the light that originated millennia ago where Earth now orbits would eventually circumnavigate the universe and return as a dangerous, conscious entity.
+RONOL (for Research on the Nature of Light) is a pre-World War II agency theorized that the light that originated millennia ago where Earth now orbits would eventually circumnavigate the universe and return as a dangerous, conscious entity.
 The project leader, Dr. Dayzl, tricked a reporter named Langford "Happy" Terrill into a ballooning accident where a "genetic light bomb" gave Terrill superpowers, abilities he would use to become the Ray.
 Eventually, Dayzl's unorthodox actions and beliefs came to light and the government terminated the RONOL program.